Identification-aware Markov chain Monte Carlo: Empirical Implementation Details

-where \(P\) is a baseline local kernel (RWM or NUTS) and \(T(\theta,\cdot)\) is the conditional teleport on \(K(\theta)\) as in \eqref{eqn:teleport_kernel}.
-Since both \(P\) and \(T\) are \(\pi\)–reversible, so is \(\widetilde P_H\).
-Direct draws from \(T\) are infeasible when the prior is not flat, so we implement \(T\) via a multiple–try Metropolis (MTM) move restricted to \(K(\theta)\): with probability \(\varepsilon=\tfrac{1}{501}\) a teleport is attempted.
+Direct draws from \(T\) are infeasible when the prior is not flat on \(K(\theta)\), so we implement \(T\) via a multiple–try Metropolis (MTM, see Appendix~\ref{alg:twostep_priorweighted}) move restricted to the observationally equivalent set.
+With probability \(\varepsilon=\tfrac{1}{501}\)\footnote{This corresponds to an average frequency of one teleportation for every 500 local updates, balancing the cost of global moves with mixing efficiency.} a teleport is attempted.
 Forward candidates are generated by Haar orthogonal rotations (including signed permutations), weighted by their prior density (the likelihood cancels on \(K(\theta)\)).
-One candidate is selected proportional to weight.
-A reverse set is drawn around it, and acceptance uses the MTM ratio (sum of backward weights over sum of forward weights).
+One candidate is selected proportional to its weight.
+A reverse candidate set is drawn around the selected point, and the move is accepted using the standard MTM ratio (sum of backward weights over sum of forward weights).
 This yields an exact \(T\)–invariant refresh and hence a valid \(\pi\)–reversible mixture \(\widetilde P_H\).